Academic Programs Catalog

 Motor Vehicles, Mopeds, and Electric Mobility Devices

-All students whether residing on or off campus must register their vehicle with the MSU Police Department if they operate their vehicles on campus.
+All students whether residing on or off campus must register their vehicle with the MSU Department of Police and Public Safety if they operate their vehicles on campus.
 In addition, mopeds and electric mobility devices such as electric scooters or electric bicycles operated on campus must be registered with the MSU Police Department.
 Failure to do so may result in parking violations and impoundment.
 Visit www.parking.msu.edu for more information.